Open Monday-Friday 9 a.m. to 4 p.m. or by appointment

 Reunity Resources is a 501c3 non-profit organization with a zero waste mission: it’s our goal to reunite our waste streams with value for our community.
 We are dedicated to educating about, implementing and promoting zero waste programs.
-We have been working in the Santa Fe area for 4 years to facilitate recycling and reuse from area restaurants, and we are the only organization of our kind in the nation.
-We are branching into residential pilot programs to increase Northern New Mexico’s access to recycling services and improve our low landfill diversion rate of only 8%.
+We facilitate recycling and reuse from Santa Fe area restaurants, and we are the only organization of our kind in the nation.

 Through our BioFuel Collective, we collect used cooking oil from local restaurants, recycle it into ASTM-certified biodiesel and then redistribute clean, renewable fuel to northern New Mexico.
 The impact of the BioFuel Collective reaches our whole community population: everyone in our community benefits from improved air quality, a water supply that does not get oil contamination, and a secure localized biodiesel fuel source.
 The BioFuel Collective reduces our community’s waste stream by 1000 tons of CO2 annually, reduces our dependence on foreign oil and creates local jobs.